eemilmitikka/eemilmitikka/README.md

 Quantitatively oriented social scientist, doctoral researcher and enthusiastic R user.

-Currently working on my PhD research dealing with political participation and autocracy in :ru: and post-Soviet countries.
+Currently working on my PhD research, which deals with how political participation relates authoritarianism in :ru:  and post-Soviet countries.

 Interests:
   * surveys